kurodenjiro/x-tip/README.md

     npm install
     ```
 3. Get Twitter cookies and set the `.env` in the bot folder:
-    - Run the `bot-puppeter.ts` script to log in to Twitter and save cookies.
+    - Run the `bot-puppeteer.ts` script to log in to Twitter and save cookies.
     - Copy the cookies from the generated `twitter_cookies.txt` file.
     - Paste the cookies into the `TWITTER_COOKIES` field in the `.env` file.
     - Set the following environment variables in the `.env` file: